LIU POST CULTURAL EDUCATION AND AU PAIR PROGRAM

 This course will discuss music in The United States.
 We will talk about the history of music from the nineteenth century up through the present day.
 We will discuss different genres of music, what makes them unique, and what similarities they may have.
 We will talk about American popular culture and how it has affected and is affected by the popular music of the time.
 In addition, an objective of this course is to offer some listening techniques that you can take with you to gain a deeper appreciation for music no matter what you listen to.

-Cultural Dynamic and the American Society—3 credit course
+Cultural Dynamics and the American Society—3 credit course

 This course will look at how the various cultures of Europe, Asia, Africa and the Caribbean influence the diversity present within the American society of today.
 The course will provide an opportunity for students to share their own experiences of living in America.
 The instructor will explore the influence of foreign cultures on the cultural diversity within American through lecture, discussion, personal antidote and interactive exercises.
 Other topics to be explored will include the value of cultural diversity in the creation of new social norms; cultural adaptation and coping with culture-shock.